 Pai Tee

-This Peranakan pastry closely resembles the Chinese Popiah or spring roll which uses similar fillings.
-The shape of Pai Tee may vary depending on the location.
-While Melaka’s Pai Tee resembles a top hat, in Singapore the pai tee looks like a cup.
+Closely resembling the Chinese Popiah or spring roll, which uses similar fillings, the shape of Pai Tee may vary depending on the location.
+While Melaka’s Pai Tee resembles a top hat, in Singapore, the Pai Tee looks like a cup.

 Click here to check out the recipe!